umrlastig/pegazus-ontology/scripts/land-registry/4_BUILD_KG.md

 # Process to create the KG : use case of plots

-## 1. Create links between root landmarks and their versions in other sources
+## 1. Identity-based landmark versions rooting
 * Create a relation between a root landmark and all the others landmarks that seem to be versions of this root landmark.
 * In the case of plots :
     * Root landmarks are the plots vectorized from the cadastral index map.